ga4gh-beacon/ga4gh-beacon-legacy-website/docs/FAQ.md

     ###### last change 2022-12-14 @mbaudis

-??? faq "How can I add e.g. an age limit to a query for a disease?"
+??? question "How can I add e.g. an age limit to a query for a disease?"

     Ages are queried as [ISO8601 durations](https://genomestandards.org/standards/dates-times/#durations)
     such as `P65Y` (_i.e._ 65 years) with a comparator (`=`, `<=`, `>` ...).
 However,